spectre-app/www/content/blog/2021-02-04-whats-a-password.md

 Trust us, or don't, it's up to you.

-I don't want anyone able to find, steal or discover my secrets : Don't tell anyone your master password, done.
+I don't want anyone able to find, steal or discover my secrets : Don't tell anyone your personal secret, done.
 Since Spectre doesn't save or send your passwords anywhere, there's really nothing to steal or find.
 Spectre uses extremely high entropy encoding algorithms making your passwords extremely resiliant to guesses, discovery or attacks.